nrfconnect/sdk-nrf/samples/matter/light_switch/README.rst

 * ``debug`` -- Debug version of the application - can be used to enable additional features for verifying the application behavior, such as logs or command-line shell.
 * ``release`` -- Release version of the application - can be used to enable only the necessary application functionalities to optimize its performance.
-* ``no_dfu`` -- Debug version of the application without Device Firmware Upgrade feature support - can be used only for the nRF52840 DK and nRF5340 DK, as those platforms have DFU enabled by default.
+* ``no_dfu`` -- Debug version of the application without Device Firmware Upgrade feature support - can be used for the nRF52840 DK, nRF5340 DK and nRF21540 DK.

 .. note::
     `Selecting a build type`_ is optional.